Mecha-Karen/Cake/README.md

 ```

 <h2>Documentation</h2>
-To compile the documentation visit [me](https://github.com/Mecha-Karen/Documentation#compiling-cake) for further support.
+To compile the documentation click [me](https://github.com/Mecha-Karen/Documentation#compiling-cake) for further support.

 If you wish to view the live version, click [me](https://docs.mechakaren.xyz/cake).